Characterizing Positively Invariant Sets: Inductive and Topological Methods: Experiments

 By inspecting the phase portrait of the system in Fig.~\ref{fig:ex1}, the set defined by this formula appears to be positively invariant, which is something we should be able to check using the procedures described in the previous sections.
 Checking positive invariance of $S$ using our implementation of \ExitSet~returns \textsf{False} within 0.3 seconds.\,\footnote{Using Mathematica 12.0, running on a machine with an Intel Core i5-7300U CPU clocked at 2.6GHz with 16GB of RAM.} Indeed, while it is difficult to see from inspecting Fig.~\ref{fig:ex1}, a closer examination (Fig.~\ref{fig:cex1}) reveals that the set characterized by $S$ is not positively invariant because the flow does in fact leave the droplet region.
 On the other hand, no answer to this positive invariance question could be obtained using \LZZ~within reasonable time ($>4$ hours). \end{example}

-\begin{example} Now let us consider the system $x'=-x^3,~y'=-y^3$ and the set corresponding to the tilted Maltese cross in Figure~\ref{fig:ex2}, which, unlike the previous example, is \emph{not} described by a purely conjunctive formula, but is instead given by a disjunction of $4$ conjunctive formulas describing the arms of the cross.
+\begin{example} Now let us consider the system $x'=-x^3,~y'=-y^3$ and the set corresponding to the tilted Maltese cross in Figure~\ref{fig:ex2}, which, unlike the previous example, is \emph{not} described by a purely conjunctive formula, but is instead given by a disjunction of $4$ formulas describing the arms of the cross (each arm is described by a formula of the form $p_1\leq 0 \land p_2\leq 0 \land (p_3\leq 0 \lor p_4 \leq 0)$, where each $p_{i=1,2,3,4}$ is linear).
 For this example, one can verify that the set is indeed a positive invariant using \ExitSet{}, which returns \textsf{True} within 164 seconds.
 Once more, no answer could be obtained using \LZZ~within reasonable time ($>4$ hours).

 The set shown in Figure~\ref{fig:ex2} is \emph{semi-linear} because its formal description only features polynomials of maximum degree $1$.
 Figure~\ref{fig:ex3} illustrates a semi-algebraic set which is not semi-linear, featuring quadratic polynomials in its formal description; the vector field shown in Figure~\ref{fig:ex3} corresponds to $x'=-x^3 - y,~y'=-y^3 + x$.
 Using \ExitSet{} we are able to check (within 7 seconds) that the set is indeed positively invariant under the flow of the system, whereas \LZZ~produces the same answer in over 30 minutes. \end{example}